 Travel Documents: Although not always required, I highly recommend passports for everyone taking a cruise.
 If you are sailing on a closed loop itinerary, which means you are departing from & returning to a U.S. port, and you are a U.S. citizen, you will not be required to have a passport.
 In place of a passport you must have your original, state issued, birth certificate along with a driver’s license for the adults traveling.
 (Your state issued birth certificate can sometimes be hard to recognize & the little card from the hospital with the footprints, is not it.)

 Without a passport you will only be able to reenter the U.S. the same way that you left, and that is on the cruise ship.
-IF for some reason you, or a member of your party becomes ill while in port and you need to seek medical care in that port, you will have to find a consulate so that you are not in the other country illegally and can reenter the U.S. Part of your party may not be allowed to remain with the ill or injured person.
+IF for some reason you, or a member of your party becomes ill while in port and you need to seek medical care in that port, you will have to find a consulate to get the proper documetation and can reenter the U.S. Part of your party may not be allowed to remain with the ill or injured person.
 Passports are very important even though they may seem like just another from of travel insurance.

 Please talk to your travel agent or Disney Cruise Line if you would like more details.

-Travel Insurance: I highly recommend buying travel insurance whether you add it to your Disney Cruise package or you buy travel insurance on your own through an outside vendor like http://www.SquareMouth.com.
+Travel Insurance: I highly recommend buying travel insurance whether you add it to your Disney Cruise package, get it through your travel agent, or you buy travel insurance on your own through an outside vendor like http://www.SquareMouth.com.
 There are so many circumstances like weather & illness that might cause you to miss your cruise.
 Missing your cruise could be very sad, but losing the money you paid for the cruise would be painful.

 In addition to missing your cruise, some medical insurance companies may not cover medical bills that are incurred in other countries.